 So considering 4K benchmarks for your prospective parts-list can be a decent gauge as to how they'll stack up in VR, but as mentioned remember to give your parts a nice head-start as VR is more forgiving than 4K.
 Let's get into the specific sample builds for different budgets to help you plan the ultimate vr rig for your budget.
 Note that the following builds are general guidelines and you should tweak them for your particular budget and requirements.

-Blueprint for a “Minimum” VR PC Build
+Blueprint for the Best Budget VR PC Build

 This is an example of the minimum build we can recommend if you want a decent quality VR experience now and into the near future.
 Of course, if you get a better CPU and GPU now you’re leaving a lot less to chance in terms of VR performance, but this build should get you by if you want to keep costs at an absolute minimum for the HTC Vive or Oculus Rift.

 You could get away with a lower GPU and CPU and be able to play the VR experiences of today without too many slowdowns/lag/quality issues, but there’s far less guarantees in doing so and so I can’t personally recommend anything less than the 1060 and Ryzen 5 included below.

 Keep in mind this build, compared to typical gaming PCs, is no slouch whatsoever, and is capable of flawless 1080p gaming on max settings in pretty much every current game out there.
 1440p performance will be solid, too.
 The motherboard doesn’t support SLI, however the 1060 has no official support for SLI anyway so it doesn’t matter.
 If you were to upgrade later down the track, you would need to switch cards altogether.
 This isn’t a big loss as a more powerful, single GPU is almost always a better idea than dual GPUs.